wuqinhua/scPhase/README.md

 ## Interpreting the Output

-All results are saved in the directory specified by `RESULTS_DIR`.
+All results are saved in the directory specified by `RESULTS_DIR`(https://doi.org/10.5281/zenodo.18059900).
 Key outputs include:

 * **Trained Models**: The best model from each CV fold is saved as `BestModel_{MODEL_NAME}_Fold{N}.pt`.
 * **Performance Metrics**: